These are some of the best day trips from Barcelona! Because this city is not only about tapas, Gaudí and beaches. There’s much more to explore!

 Getting around Barcelona

-While the public transport system in central Barcelona is easily one of the best in the world.
+The public transport system in central Barcelona is easily one of the best in the world.
+Period.
 Yet, when you want to get to surrounding places like these ones listed here, you might want to rent a car for convenience.

 Day Trips from Barcelona: A Lot To Choose From!